josch/plakativ/README.md

 Plakativ allows one to create a poster using one of three different approaches:

- - I want a poster of size X
+ - I want a poster that fits into size X
- - I want a poster X times the input page page area
+ - I want a poster Y times the input page page area
- - I have X pages of paper and want to print the biggest possible poster on them
+ - I have Z pages of paper and want to print the biggest possible poster on them

 Plakativ works on Windows, Linux and MacOS.
 It offers a GUI based on tkinter, a command line interface and can be used as a Python module.
 Everything is inside